-In the particular context of Directive 2007/44/EC, persons are 'acting in concert' when each of them decides to exercise his rights linked to the shares he acquires in accordance with an explicit or implicit agreement made between them.
+Persons are 'acting in concert' when each of them decides to exercise his rights linked to the shares he intends to acquire in accordance with an explicit or implicit agreement made among them.
+It makes no difference whether this agreement is made in writing or verbally, or whether it becomes apparent only 'de facto', or whether the persons acting in concert are otherwise linked with each other.
 Notification of the voting rights held collectively by these persons will have to be made to the competent authorities by each of the parties concerned or by one of these parties on behalf of the group of persons acting in concert.

-• BENEFICIAL OWNERS
+BENEFICIAL OWNERS

-'Beneficial owners' are [17] the natural persons who ultimately own or control the acquirer, and/or the persons on whose behalf the acquisition is being conducted.
+'Beneficial owners' are [15] the natural persons who ultimately own or control the acquirer, and/or the persons on whose behalf the acquisition is being conducted.
 It also includes persons who exercise ultimate effective control over an acquirer which is a legal person or a legal arrangement, such as a trust.